Der nachfolgende Inhalt wird nicht auf Deutsch angeboten. Falls du Verständnisprobleme hast, kontaktiere uns einfach. Gerne helfen wir dir weiter!

 I have lost access to my two-factor authentication generator!Oh no!
-If you are using "Two-Step Token", make sure to back up the secret as advised in the setup process, in the future.
-Fortunately it is possible to regain full access to your account, but this requires a manual security check.
+If you are using "Two-Step Token" make sure to back up the secret as advised in the setup process in the future.
+Fortunately it is possible to regain full access to your account by requesting a Two-Factor Authentication reset.

 Neueste Blog Einträge

 |Updated security system and transaction log|

 |SegWit and API Changes|